Johann Wilhelm Meigen: Early entomology

-Meigen's first attempts to identify his collection which was mainly of Diptera were made with a two-volume work by Philipp Ludwig Statius Muller a German translation of Linnaeus's Natursystem published in the Netherlands by Houttyn.
-He soon made his first discovery.
-The Linnean genera were too inclusive and a better classification could be arrived at using wing venation.
-This conclusion had already occurred to both Moses Harris in England and Louis Jurine in Geneva but at the time Meigen was unaware of this.
-Sensing an important step forward he secured the works of Fabricius and from that time concentrated on Diptera.
+Meigen's first attempts to identify his collection, which was mainly of Diptera, were made using a two-volume work by Philipp Ludwig Statius Muller, a German translation of Linnaeus's Natursystem published in the Netherlands by Houttyn.
+He soon made his first discovery; the Linnean genera were too inclusive and a better classification could be arrived at using wing venation.
+This conclusion had already occurred to both Moses Harris in England and Louis Jurine in Geneva, but at the time Meigen was unaware of this.
+Sensing an important step forward, he secured the works of Fabricius and from that time concentrated on Diptera.

-He soon found that wing venation alone was not enough to classify the Diptera correctly and he began to make drawings of the antennae viewed under a 20-power wooden-framed microscope purchased at the fair in Aachen, This and also a lens of about 6-power, and his own very sharp eyesight and visual memory led him to the next important conclusion, that the Diptera could only be classified using character combinations; what is now known as an eclectic system.
+He soon found that wing venation alone was not enough to classify the Diptera correctly and he began to make drawings of the antennae viewed under a 20-power wooden-framed microscope purchased at the fair in Aachen.
+Using this, a lens of about 6-power, and his own very sharp eyesight and visual memory, Meigen arrived at his next important conclusion; that the Diptera could only be classified using character combinations.
+This is now known as an eclectic system.

 Return to Solingen

-In 1786 the Solingen organist, a younger brother of his former teacher Berger died in Solingen.
+In 1786, the Solingen organist, a younger brother of his former teacher, Berger, died in Solingen.
 That position, with a French school connected with it, was offered to Meigen and he went back to Solingen.

 There he became closely acquainted with a man called Weniger, who shared his interests in botany and entomology.
-His enthusiasm for entomology and botany became broader and he decided to extend his studies to world species.
+His enthusiasm for entomology and botany became broader and he decided to extend his studies to species from around the world.
 Weniger felt likewise and they contacted the banker and collector Johann Christian Gerning in Frankfurt.
 Gerning wrote to his son in the Netherlands, who bought insect specimens for him.
-A Swiss, Count von Meuron, who was in the Dutch service and whose brother was governor of Trincomalee on Ceylon heard of their wishes and obtained for them the offer of positions as surgeons on an East Indiaman, with an additional stipend.
+A Swiss, Count von Meuron, who was in the Dutch service and whose brother was governor of Trincomalee on Ceylon, heard of their wishes and obtained for them the offer of positions as surgeons on an East Indiaman, with an additional stipend.
 This plan was given up when Meigen's mother opposed it.